knaidu/problem-solving/dynamic_programming/max_subsum.md

 ## Complexity
 - Time: O(n) since we do only a single pass over the array
-- Space: constant, since we use maxof 5 variables to keep track of rolling sum
+- Space: constant, since we use max of 5 variables to keep track of rolling sum